Super and estate planning

-If death benefits are paid to a child of any age in the form of a pension or an annuity, the income stream must be cashed as a lump sum on the earlier of:
+If death benefits are paid to a child as a death benefit income stream, the income stream must be cashed as a lump sum on the earlier of:

 - the day on which the annuity or pension is commuted, or the term of the annuity or pension expires, and

 - the day on which the child attains age 25 unless the child has a disability as described above.

 Any lump sum received by the child in this situation is tax-free (non-assessable non-exempt income).

 Children receiving pre 1 July 2007 death benefit income streams

 Prior to 1 July 2007, the restriction on children being able to receive death benefit income streams did not exist, and existing death benefit income streams in place at that time are unaffected by this change.